-A powerful storm forced Hong Kong markets to shutter in the morning while Japan's stock market was closed for a public holiday.
+A powerful storm forced Hong Kong markets to shutter while Japan's stock market was closed for a public holiday.

-A survey by HSBC Corp. showed factory output in China for September grew at its fastest rate in six months.
+A survey by HSBC Corp., released Monday, showed factory output in China for September grew at its fastest rate in six months.

 HSBC said the preliminary version of its monthly purchasing managers' index rose to 51.2 from 50.1 in August.
 Numbers above 50 indicate an expansion in activity.

-Trading on Hong Kong's stock market was suspended for the morning session because of powerful Typhoon Usagi, which brushed past the city overnight.
+Trading at Hong Kong's stock market was suspended for the morning session because of powerful Typhoon Usagi, which brushed past the city overnight.

-Benchmark oil for November delivery was unchanged at $104.75 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark oil for November delivery was down 1 cent to $104.74 per barrel in electronic trading on the New York Mercantile Exchange.

 The October contract dropped $1.72, or 1.4 percent, to settle at $104.67 on Friday.
 Last week, oil dropped $3.54, or 3.3 percent.
 That's despite a 2.5 percent increase on Wednesday, when the U.S. Federal Reserve announced it would keep its stimulus policy in place.